 Many people that own a Trustage term life insurance policy don’t know that a TruStage price increase happens every five years for their term life insurance product.
 Premium increases as you reach a new 5-year age band.
-This is very different than a traditional term life insurance with a level premium that remains the same for the life of the policy.
+This is very different from traditional term life insurance with a level premium that remains the same for the policy’s life.

-Let’s read the fine print for a TruStage term life insurance policy:
+WARNING!!!
+Let’s read the FINE PRINT print for a TruStage term life insurance policy:

 “TruStage® Term Life Insurance to Age 80 is made available through TruStage Insurance Agency, LLC and issued by CMFG Life Insurance Company.
 This is a term policy that increases when entering each five-year band: 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, and 75.
 Renewable to age 80.”

-In this article, we will examine the TruStage price increase to see if their term life insurance is best for you.
-You can also read our other review on Globe Life, AARP, Lumico, and Colonial Penn by clicking the link.
+This article will examine the TruStage price increase to see if their term life insurance is best for you.
+You can also read our other reviews on Globe Life, AARP, Lumico, and Colonial Penn by clicking the link.

 FOR EASIER NAVIGATION:

 TruStage Life insurance is a subsidiary of CMFG (CUNA Mutual Financial Group) Life Insurance.
-All their life insurance products are issued by CMFG which provides insurance and financial products to credit unions members around the U.S. However, they expanded their offerings to include anyone interested in a life insurance policy.
+All their life insurance products are issued by CMFG, which provides insurance and financial products to credit union members around the U.S. However, they expanded their offerings to include anyone interested in a life insurance policy.